niblyx-malnus/goals/doc/pokes.md

 %make-peon
 ```

-## %new-project
+## %new-pool

 ### Description
-Create a new project.
+Create a new pool.

+A `pool` is simply a collection of goals which can be interrelated with one another.
+Anyone who is a viewer on a pool can see all goals in that pool.

-`title` is the title of the new project.
+`title` is the title of the new pool.

-`chefs` are essentially admins; they have full permissions to add/edit/delete any goal in the project.
+`chefs` are essentially admins; they have full permissions to add/edit/delete any goal in the pool.

-`peons` can mark (and unmark) any goal in the project complete.
+`peons` can mark (and unmark) any goal in the pool complete.
 This is the only kind of permissions they have.

-`viewers` can view the project and store a copy of the project on their own ship.
+`viewers` can view the pool and store a copy of the pool on their own ship.

 ### Noun
 ```
-$:  %new-project
+$:  %new-pool
     title=@t
     chefs=(set ship)
     peons=(set ship)